What I Like & Don't Like About My College Meal Plan

 Pros of a College Meal Plan

-First off, the pros.
-A meal plan is great for easy meals without worrying about allotting the money.
-Every morning and evening you can just swipe your card without having to worry if you have enough money to cover the meal.
+First, the pros.
+A meal plan is great for easy meals without worrying about allotting money.
+Every morning and evening, you can swipe your card without worrying if you have enough money to cover the meal.

-Similarly, since the “points” are put on the card each semester, you have an excuse to use them all so they don’t go to waste.
+Similarly, since the “points” are put on the card each semester, you can use them all so they don’t go to waste.
 So, go ahead and splurge on that poke bowl!

-That’s the great thing about meal plans; it is paid for in a bundle so each individual meal does not seem so costly anymore.
-Unless of course you get into the habit of drinking coffee every morning and by the end of the semester have to start reloading those food points (at an additional cost, of course).
+That’s the great thing about meal plans; they are paid for in a bundle, so each meal no longer seems so costly.
+Unless you get into the habit of drinking coffee every morning and, by the end of the semester, have to start reloading those food points (at an additional cost, of course).

-Another pro when it comes to meal plans, at least my freshmen one, is that a card swipe at breakfast and dinner at my dining hall get you access to unlimited buffets.
+Another pro for meal plans, at least my freshmen one, is that a card swipe at breakfast and dinner at my dining hall gives you unlimited buffets.
 As small, growing freshmen, this is a major bonus.

 Before you know it, you will have spent hours in the dining hall going back and forth for food with your friends instead of in the library.
 It’s crazy how that works.